-Chitra runs workshops on the themes listed above for teachers and students.
+Chitra runs workshops on the themes listed here.
 Please visit her author visit page for more details.

 India is part of the sub-continent alongside its neighbours Pakistan, Sri Lanka, Bangladesh, China, Nepal and Bhutan.
-Here are some stories that have connections to the rest of the Indian subcontinent.
+Here are some stories that have connections to the Indian subcontinent.